stsyn/derpibooruscripts/README.md

 // @require      https://github.com/stsyn/derpibooruscripts/raw/master/YouBooru/libs/YouBooruSettings0UW.lib.js
 ```

-You **must not** add that lines if your script has run-at property set as **document-start**.
+You **must not** add that lines if your script has run-at property set as **document-start** or **document-idle**.
 You should provide to end users a link for a standalone version or just believe, that they have any other script which integrated YDB:S as a library.

 #### Usage
 Threre is a sample code of implementing settings by using YDB:S: